IvS-KULeuven/gaianet_dashboard/README.md

 git clone https://github.com/IvS-KULeuven/gaianet_dashboard.git
 ```

 Create a virtual environment, install the requirements and download the data.
-This takes about 15m but it is done only once.
+This operation takes about 15m and uses 27GB of disk space but it is done only once.

 ```
 cd gaianet_dashboard